gridonic/coding/guidelines/css/README.md

 ### Rule declaration

 A “rule declaration” is the name given to a selector (or a group of selectors) with an accompanying group of properties.
-Here's an example:
+Here’s an example:

 ```css
 .listing {